How Often Does Social Security Do Case Reviews?

 Medical Improvement Possible

-If your case has been labeled as "medical improvement possible (MIP)," the SSA isn't sure if you'll ever be able to return to work, but the agency doesn't want to rule out this possibility.
+If your case has been labeled as "medical improvement possible (MIP)," Social Security isn't sure if you'll ever be able to return to work, but it doesn't want to rule out the possibility.
 Common conditions such as back injuries and mental health disorders often fall in this category, because you might undergo surgery or start a new medication that improves your health significantly.
+MIP cases are scheduled for review every three years.

 Medical Improvement Not Expected

-Reviewers who work for Social Security are instructed to use "sound adjudicative judgment" when deciding whether medical improvement is expected or unlikely.
-Recipients in their twenties and thirties often have more CDRs simply because they are more likely to improve before retirement age.
+Reviewers who work for Social Security are instructed to use "sound adjudicative judgment" when deciding whether medical improvement is expected, possible, or unlikely.
+Recipients in their twenties and thirties often have more reviews, simply because they have more time to improve before retirement age.
 But each individual case is different, and health can be hard to predict.

-The agency can increase or decrease the frequency of your CDRs based on new medical evidence.
-If you were previously scheduled under the "medical improvement expected" diary, but your previous CDRs showed that your condition was stable or worsening, your case might be reclassified as "medical improvement possible," and you'll have fewer CDRs in the future.
+Social Security can increase or decrease the frequency of your case reviews based on new medical evidence.
+If you were previously scheduled under the "medical improvement expected" diary, but your previous CDRs showed that your condition was stable or worsening, your case might be reclassified as "medical improvement possible," and you'll have fewer reviews in the future.

 Redeterminations are conducted every one to six years.
-Your SSI claim will also be redetermined if something changes that could affect your eligibility (for example, you get married).
-For more information on financial eligibility for SSI, see our section on SSI requirements.
+Your SSI claim will also be redetermined if something changes that could affect your eligibility—for example, you get married.
+To learn more about financial eligibility for SSI, see our section on SSI financial requirements.

 Boost Your Chance of Being Approved